-Jane Spears, Chair // Midwestern State University Board of Regents University Development Committee
+Jane Spears, Chair

+Board of Regents University Development Committee

+ATTACHMENT:

-ATTACHMENT: 1.
-Naming Opportunities Brochure
+1. Naming Opportunities Brochure

 THIS LIST REPRESENTS examples of possible naming opportunities at Midwestern State University.
 Other naming opportunities may be available based upon donor interests.
-The naming of buildings, rooms, or other physical spaces is contingent on approval by the Midwestern State University Board of Regents.
-Specific criteria regarding naming opportunities may be discussed with the President or the Vice President for University Advancement and Student Affairs.
+The naming of buildings, rooms, State University Board of Regents.
+Specific criteria regarding naming opportunities may be discussed with the President or the Vice President for University Advancement and Student Affairs. -- ---